JonathanCass/batchmaker/README.md

 HINT Login as ID: mcp PASSWORD: password.
 The Master Control Protocol has an interesting recipe the humans are not allowed to access.

 Recipe view with 4 categories.
+This is the home page and can also be reached by clicking on the BATCH CONSTRUCTOR title.
 1: All current User's recipes including their own access restricted recipes.
 2: All recipes tagged for unrestricted access.
 3: Current user's favorite recipes, including restricted access recipes based on the assumption they had access at some point.